 Frank C. Sciurba

-Frank C. Sciurba, MD is an associate professor of medicine at the University of Pittsburgh School of Medicine and is the medical director of the Pulmonary Physiology Laboratory in the Division of Pulmonary, Allergy and Critical Care Medicine.
+Frank C. Sciurba, MD is a Professor of Medicine at the University of Pittsburgh School of Medicine and is the medical director of the Pulmonary Physiology Laboratory in the Division of Pulmonary, Allergy and Critical Care Medicine.
 Dr. Sciurba’s research has been inspired by real clinical problems facing his patients.
 He has co-authored over 200 manuscripts and has had National Institutes of Health funding for 20 years including a Specialized Clinical Center of Research Excellence in COPD.